Home Remedies for High Uric Acid

 What level of uric acid is too high?

-Uric acid levels above 7.0 mg/dL in males and above 6.0 mg/dL in females are considered high.
+Uric acid levels above 7.0 mg/dL in males and above 6.0 mg/dL in females are typically considered high (hyperuricemia).

 Is 7.0 uric acid high?